Psoriasis of Hands and Feet including Palmoplantar Pustulosis

 - Palmoplantar pustulosis (PPP) (see section below).

-See also the separate article on Chronic Plaque Psoriasis.
+See also the separate Chronic Plaque Psoriasis article.

 Primary care management